MagPie0/SwiftLearningCode/NotesFromCourse.md

 an object (<3)

-you have to initialize the class
+you have to initialize the class subclasses can only get the functionality, ex: for specific button types
 # Inheritance
 you get all the vars, init (constructors), and funcs